-Note, however, that the Android 0.9 SDK appears to be missing the sqlite3 command.
+Note, however, that the Android 0.9 SDK appears to be missing the sqlite3 command, though it has returned in Android 1.0.

 The sqlite3 program works, and if you are used to poking around your tables using a console interface, you are welcome to use it.
 If you prefer something a little bit friendlier, you can always copy the SQLite database off the device onto your development machine, then use a SQLite-aware client program to putter around.
 Note, though, that you are working off a copy of the database; if you want your changes to go back to the device, you will need to transfer the database back over.